 2. Taste As You Go

-One of the best ways to ensure what you are cooking it good enough to be serve, is to taste it while you are cooking.
+One of the best ways to ensure what your food it good enough to serve, is to taste it while you are cooking.

 This is the best way to judge whether you have seasoned your dish well.